This post may contain affiliate links. For more information, read my disclosure policy.

 - I like chopping my pecans into coarse pieces.
 It makes more of a seal over the top and is easier to eat.

-- Cover the pie crust edges with foil or use a pie crust shield to prevent over browning.
+- Cover the edges of the crust with a piece of aluminum foil or use a pie crust shield to prevent over browning.

 - I always use premade crusts because I’m lazy, but my all butter pie crust works too!